javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 For example, syntax-highlighting (used to colorize code examples on this page) is quite CPU-heavy.
 To highlight the code, it performs the analysis, creates many colored elements, adds them to the document -- for a big text that takes a lot of time.

-While the engine is busy with syntax highlighting, it can't do other DOM-related stuff, process user events, etc. It may even cause the browser to "hang" for a bit, which is unacceptable.
+While the engine is busy with syntax highlighting, it can't do other DOM-related stuff, process user events, etc. It may even cause the browser to "hiccup" or even "hang" for a bit, which is unacceptable.

 We can evade problems by splitting the big task into pieces.
 Highlight first 100 lines, then schedule `setTimeout` (with zero-delay) another 100 lines, and so on.